 Beautiful stone carvings line the wall around the central prang

 There are also several chedis (stupas) in the temple grounds, and there was a lot of the temple to explore.
-Although much of the temple is damaged like all the ruins in Ayutthaya, I found Wat Chaiwattanaram to be really well preserved considering it’s history, and it has a beautiful location on the river.
+Although much of the temple is damaged like all the ruins in Ayutthaya, I found Wat Chaiwattanaram to be really well preserved considering its history, and it has a beautiful location on the river.

 Towers and chedis at Wat Chaiwatthanaram in Ayutthaya, Thailand